isabella232/journeys.en/help/using/segment/about-segments.md

 * Access the list of Platform segments.
 See [Creating a segment](../segment/creating-a-segment.md).
 * Create segments directly in [!DNL Journey Orchestration] the same way you create them using the Segmentation Service.
 See [Creating a segment](../segment/creating-a-segment.md).
-* Leverage segments in your journey's conditions and actions using the simple or advanced expression editor.
+* Leverage segments in your journey's conditions using the simple or advanced expression editor.
 See [Using segments in conditions](../segment/using-a-segment.md).
 * Add a **Segment qualification** event to your journey in order to listen to the entrances and exits of profiles in Platform segments.
 See [Events activities](../building-journeys/event-activities.md#segment-qualification).